G1OJS/PyFT8/README.md

 # PyFT8 [![PyPI Downloads](https://static.pepy.tech/personalized-badge/pyft8?period=total&units=INTERNATIONAL_SYSTEM&left_color=BLACK&right_color=GREEN&left_text=downloads)](https://pepy.tech/projects/pyft8) [![PyPI Downloads](https://static.pepy.tech/personalized-badge/pyft8?period=weekly&units=INTERNATIONAL_SYSTEM&left_color=BLACK&right_color=GREEN&left_text=downloads/wk)](https://pepy.tech/projects/pyft8) [PyPI link](https://pypi.org/project/PyFT8/)
 # All-Python FT8 Transceiver GUI / Command Line Modem

 This repository contains the source code for PyFT8, an all-Python open source FT8 transceiver that you can run as a basic GUI or from the command line to receive and transmit.
-Decoding performance (number of decodes) is about 70% of that achieved by WSJT-x in NORM mode, but (tbc) slightly above ft8_lib.
+Decoding performance (number of decodes) is very close to that of WSJT-x 2.7.0 running in FAST mode.

 PyFT8 is somewhat experimental, with a focus on demonstrating FT8 written in Python, but can be used as a standalone replacement for WSJT-x and other software.